 Creating “class rules”

 Having a clear behaviour policy that is explained to all

-Highlighting the rules of the Church and God in the RE curriculum, for example the 10 commandments and the Precepts of the Church
+Using our RE teaching to explore the rules of the Church and rules for the people of God such as the 10 commandments and the Precepts of the Church

-Through RE and history teaching about the development of the Rule of Law in English law, a legal system inspired by Christian values and a major influence across the world
+Using the history and PHSE curriculum to teach about the development of the Rule of Law in English law, a legal system inspired by Christian values and a major influence across the world